mt-server-tools/minetest-registry/specifications/schema.md

 # Backend schema

-I want to keep the schema simple.
+I want to keep the schema simple - as such, I am just trying to solve a general case.
+The artifacts system is used for setting server and player specific infromation, which can be used by any application leveraging the library.

 ## Notes